 To initiate a request for Echo Core Lab services or to send a request for proposal, contact the lab.

-An Echo Core Lab cardiologist and sonographer review requests or discusses study requests with investigators directly and then submits a bid proposal outlining a plan of services and estimated cost.
+An Echo Core Lab cardiologist and sonographer review requests or discuss study requests with investigators directly and then submit a bid proposal outlining a plan of services and estimated cost.

 The Echo Core Lab can advise on imaging protocol design to define specific echo measurements that will be most relevant and feasible for each study.
 It also can aid in preparation of proposals for submission for funding, such as National Institutes of Health grant proposals.

 For each project, a team of sonographers and physician echocardiologists is formed to minimize measurement variability.